a5632645/dev-plugins/plugins/dispersive-delay/readme.md

 # dispersive-delay

-dispersive-delay is the refactor version of [sdelay](https://github.com/a5632645/sdelay)
+dispersive-delay is the rework version of [sdelay](https://github.com/a5632645/sdelay)

 > [!NOTE]
 > This plugin requires AVX or AVX2 support.